Sieleg1/ProjektZespol2/README.md

 To Launch the application:

-A. Double click the `index.html` to open the starter project.
+A. Open the terminal and enter `node app.js` and the application should start up on the chosen port in app.js (Default is 3000).

-B. Open the terminal and enter `node app.js` and the application should start up on the chosen port in app.js (Default is 3000).
+B.Open the terminal and enter `node backend.js` (port 3000)